Lesterpaintstheworld/terminal-velocity/duplicate_analysis_report.md

 # Duplicate Analysis Report

+## Duplicate Analysis Report

-## Objective
+### Objective
-To begin the deduplication process for the "Terminal Velocity" mission, I will follow these steps:
+To initiate the deduplication process for the "Terminal Velocity" mission, I will perform the following steps:

 ### Action Plan for Content Duplication Detection